hudbmhelmi/Brainscape-To-Anki/README.md

   - beautifulsoup4

 # Issues
-If there are any issues, don't hesitate to reach out to me to fix the code.
+If there are any issues, please open an issue on the GitHub repository.

-Regards,
-DG
+# Credits
+- Original addon by Dario G (Pinkk-Flag)
+- Lazy loading enhancement by Hud

 ### Changelog